 Early Militia | Mexican War | Spanish American War | Civil War | National Guard | World War I | World War II | Korean War | Vietnam War | Urgent Requests | DD214's 1979 to 1988

 The Indiana State Archives holds records ranging from the territorial period up to 1988.
 More recent records often accessed to provide proof of service for benefits, loans, and military funerals.
 Earlier records are useful for genealogical purposes, and often include biographical details about the soldier.
-Many of these records have been indexed in the Indiana Digital Archives, which will soon be moving to the Research Indiana Indexes.
-Researchers can also find more general military history at the Archives, including correspondence files from the Adjutant General’s Office and Governor’s Office,financial records, and records from agencies such as the Indiana Defense Council.
+Many of these records have been indexed in the Research Indiana Index.
+Researchers can also find more general military history at the Archives, including correspondence files from the Adjutant General’s Office and Governor’s Office, financial records, and records from agencies such as the Indiana Defense Council.

 The Indiana National Guard can find its history in the early militia units as far back as 1801, fifteen years before statehood.
 The Indiana National Guard was first known as the Indiana Territorial Militia and then the Indiana State Militia, and was also known as the Indiana Rangers, Indiana Militia, and the Indiana Legion.
 Records belonging to these early organizations have been compiled into the Early Military Records Index.
 This index includes Hoosier soldiers who participated in the Battle of Tippecanoe, the War of 1812, and the Black Hawk War.
 Officers appointed to the Indiana State Militia during times of peace are also included.